johniwasz/rce-serialization-dotnet/docs/index.md

 ## API Test Environments

-Vulerable API, GraphQL, and Website hosts can be used to build an vulnerability testing environment.
+Vulnerable API, GraphQL, and Website hosts can be used to build an vulnerability testing environment.
 OWASP maintains a list of vulnerable test projects at [OWASP Vulnerable Web Applications Directory](https://owasp.org/www-project-vulnerable-web-applications-directory/).

 One of the most popular and maintained externally available vulnerable sites are: